 G-SGI: A modified SGI that does not require intranasal manipulation.

-Direct tube insertion has a reported 22% rate of submucosal misinsertion1), so the SGI/G-SGI method is recommended.
-The tube indwelling period is 2 to 12 months.
-The surgical success rate at 1 year after tube removal is 70–87%1).
-The success rate of DSI (direct silicone intubation) is low at about 52.5% (8–30 months after tube removal)1), and the patency rate at 3,000 days after tube removal is 64%, with long-term recurrence risk reported1).
-Risk factors for recurrence include history of dacryocystitis, long disease duration, long obstruction length, and male sex1).
+Direct tube insertion has a reported 22% rate of submucosal misinsertion 1), so the SGI/G-SGI method is recommended.
+The tube is left in place for 2 to 12 months.
+The surgical success rate at 1 year after tube removal is 70–87% 1).
+The success rate of DSI (direct silicone intubation) is low at approximately 52.5% (8–30 months after tube removal) 1), and the patency rate at 3,000 days after tube removal is 64%, with long-term recurrence risk reported 1).
+Risk factors for recurrence include a history of dacryocystitis, long disease duration, long obstruction length, and male sex 1).

-Indicated for patients with long-standing symptoms of epiphora and discharge who desire surgery.
-In acute dacryocystitis, surgical planning is done after incision and drainage and antibiotics to control inflammation.
-For patients who do not desire radical surgery, bougie or tube placement can delay surgery, but it should be fully explained in advance that the outcomes of tube placement for nasolacrimal duct obstruction are not favorable.
+This is indicated for patients with long-standing symptoms of epiphora and discharge who desire surgery.
+In acute dacryocystitis, surgical planning is made after incision and drainage and anti-inflammatory treatment.
+For patients who do not wish for radical surgery, bougie or tube placement can delay surgery, but it should be fully explained in advance that the outcomes of tube placement for nasolacrimal duct obstruction are not favorable.

-Anesthesia: Mix Bosmin® and 2% Xylocaine® in a 1:1 ratio, soak in gauze, and insert into the nasal mucosa at the bone window site using ENT forceps.
+Anesthesia: Mix Bosmin® and 2% Xylocaine® in a 1:1 ratio, soak in gauze, and insert into the nasal mucosa at the osteotomy site using ENT forceps.

-Skin incision: Make an incision along the anterior lacrimal crest from the upper edge of the medial canthal tendon to the entrance of the nasolacrimal duct using a round knife.
+Skin incision: Make an incision with a round knife along the anterior lacrimal crest from the upper edge of the medial canthal tendon to the entrance of the nasolacrimal duct.

-Bone window creation: Create a bone window of approximately 1×1 cm in the lacrimal sac fossa.
-Use a flat chisel or round chisel with a hammer, or an electric drill.
+Osteotomy: Create a bone window approximately 1×1 cm in the lacrimal sac fossa.
+Use a flat chisel, round chisel, and mallet, or an electric drill.

 Stent placement: Place a silicone tube and silicone pod in the bone window.
-Concurrent use of Beshikitin® is useful for maintaining space in the bone window and hemostasis.
+Concurrent use of Beskitchin® is useful for maintaining the bone window space and hemostasis.

-Postoperative management: Remove Beshikitin® at 1 week, silicone pod at 1 month, and silicone tube at 2 months after surgery.
+Postoperative management: Remove Beskitchin® at 1 week, the silicone pod at 1 month, and the silicone tube at 2 months after surgery.

 The success rate of external DCR is 90–99% 1), and many reports indicate a reocclusion rate of less than 10%.
 Some reports suggest that the endoscopic (intranasal) DCR has slightly inferior outcomes due to the smaller bone window.

-The main complications associated with lacrimal endoscopic surgery and lacrimal tube intubation are listed below1).
+The main complications associated with dacryoendoscopic surgery and lacrimal tube intubation are listed below1).

-Mucosal tear formation / submucosal misinsertion of tube: Most common intraoperative complication.
+Mucosal laceration / submucosal tube misinsertion: The most common intraoperative complication.
 Can be avoided with SGI/G-SGI technique.

 Intracanalicular granulation: Caused by tube contact/friction.
-Treated with corticosteroid eye drops, often resolves within 1 month after tube removal.
+Treated with corticosteroid eye drops, usually resolves within 1 month after tube removal.

-Dacryocystitis/infectious keratitis: Bacterial overgrowth (Moraxella lacunata, S. mitis, Pseudomonas aeruginosa, alpha-hemolytic streptococci, etc.) with long-term tube placement.
+Dacryocystitis/infectious keratitis: Bacterial overgrowth (Moraxella lacunata, S. mitis, Pseudomonas aeruginosa, alpha-hemolytic streptococci, etc.) due to long-term tube placement.

-Orbital cellulitis: Spread of bacteria from the lacrimal sac into the orbit due to submucosal misinsertion of the tube.
+Orbital cellulitis: Spread of lacrimal sac bacteria into the orbit due to submucosal misinsertion of the tube.
 Requires intravenous antibiotics and immediate tube removal.

-QWhat are the surgical options for nasolacrimal duct obstruction?
+QWhat surgical options are available for nasolacrimal duct obstruction?

 A

-Broadly, there are two types: “endoscopic lacrimal intubation” and “DCR (dacryocystorhinostomy).”
-Intubation is less invasive, with a success rate of 70–87% at 1 year after removal, but has a long-term recurrence risk.
-External DCR is curative with a success rate of 90–99% and a reocclusion rate below 10%.
+There are two main types: “endoscopic dacryoplasty with tube intubation” and “DCR (dacryocystorhinostomy).”
+Tube intubation is less invasive, with a 1-year success rate of 70–87% after removal, but carries a long-term recurrence risk.
+External DCR is curative with a high success rate of 90–99% and a reocclusion rate below 10%.
 The choice depends on symptom severity, disease duration, and patient preference.

-QI have persistent tearing due to side effects of anticancer drug (S-1).
+QI have persistent tearing due to side effects of the anticancer drug S-1.
 Can it be treated?

 A

-Lacrimal obstruction caused by S-1 (TS-1®) often occurs at the punctum and canaliculus and tends to be severe, so early silicone tube intubation is recommended.
-If the tube is removed during chemotherapy, reocclusion is likely, so it is advisable to maintain tube placement during ongoing treatment.
+S-1 (TS-1®)-induced lacrimal duct obstruction often involves the punctum and canaliculi and tends to be severe, so early silicone tube intubation is recommended.
+Removing the tube during anticancer therapy often leads to reocclusion, so it is advisable to maintain tube placement while treatment continues.
 If you notice symptoms, consult an ophthalmologist promptly.

 A

 It depends on the site of obstruction and the surgical technique.
-Punctal tube placement: 1–7 months; endoscopic lacrimal treatment of the canaliculus (DEP/SEP): 2–10 months; nasolacrimal duct intubation: 2–12 months.
-Optimal timing for tube removal based on endoscopic findings is expected in the future.
+Typical durations are: punctal tube placement 1–7 months, canalicular endoscopic treatment (DEP/SEP) 2–10 months, and nasolacrimal duct tube intubation 2–12 months.
+Optimal timing for tube removal based on endoscopic findings is expected to be established in the future.

 Obstruction at the entrance of the nasolacrimal duct is most common.
-Chronic inflammation, age-related changes, and anatomical narrowing are involved in combination.
+Chronic inflammation, age-related changes, and anatomical narrowing are involved in a complex manner.

 When obstruction occurs, tears and secretions accumulate proximal to the blockage (lacrimal sac side).
-The accumulated mucus becomes a culture medium for bacteria, leading to overgrowth of Moraxella lacunata, S. mitis, Pseudomonas aeruginosa, alpha-hemolytic streptococci, etc., and progression to chronic dacryocystitis1).
-Reduced tear clearance also contributes to chronic changes in the cornea and conjunctiva.
+The accumulated mucus serves as a culture medium for bacteria, leading to overgrowth of Moraxella lacunata, S. mitis, Pseudomonas aeruginosa, alpha-hemolytic streptococci, etc., and progression to chronic dacryocystitis1).
+Reduced tear clearance also contributes to chronic corneal and conjunctival changes.

-A report analyzing lacrimal duct morphology using cone-beam CT dacryocystography found that the angle between the superior orbital rim, the internal common punctum, and the nasolacrimal duct opening is anteriorly flexed in 92% of cases 3), and this morphological characteristic is thought to influence the difficulty of instrument insertion into the nasolacrimal duct and the formation of obstructions.
+A report analyzing lacrimal duct morphology using cone-beam CT dacryocystography found that the angle between the superior orbital rim, internal common punctum, and nasolacrimal duct opening was anteriorly flexed in 92% of cases 3), and this morphological characteristic is thought to affect the difficulty of instrument insertion into the nasolacrimal duct and the formation of obstructions.

-Lacrimal sac stones are formed by chronic inflammation and retention of secretions 4).
-Intracanalicular tumors are sometimes discovered by lacrimal endoscopy, and reports include malignant melanoma, papilloma, and granuloma 1).
-Since malignant tumors are found in about 1.0% (69% of all tumors) of pathological examinations during DCR, histopathological examination of surgical specimens is recommended 5).
+Lacrimal sac stones form due to chronic inflammation and secretion retention 4).
+Intralacrimal duct tumors are sometimes discovered by lacrimal duct endoscopy, with reports of malignant melanoma, papilloma, and granuloma 1).
+Since malignant tumors are found in approximately 1.0% (69% of all tumors) of pathological examinations during DCR, histopathological examination of surgical specimens is recommended 5).

-Lacrimal endoscopy was developed by Suzuki et al. in 2002 2) and was covered by insurance in 2018 1).
-SGI and G-SGI are also discussed in the guidelines as methods to avoid submucosal misinsertion, and standardization of lacrimal endoscopy-guided tube insertion is progressing 1).
+Lacrimal duct endoscopy was developed by Suzuki et al. in 2002 2) and was covered by insurance in 2018 1).
+SGI and G-SGI are also discussed in the guidelines as methods to avoid submucosal misinsertion, and standardization of lacrimal duct endoscopic tube insertion is progressing 1).

-Conjunctivodacryocystostomy (lacrimal sac transposition) is attracting attention as a new surgical technique for Grade 2 and 3 canalicular obstructions, and improvement of epiphora has been reported in all cases one year after surgery 1).
+Conjunctivodacryocystostomy (lacrimal sac transposition) is attracting attention as a new surgical technique for Grade 2 and 3 canalicular obstructions, with improvement in epiphora reported in all cases at one year postoperatively 1).

-Diagnosis and treatment of nasolacrimal duct obstruction using lacrimal endoscopy is a field where Japan leads the world, and standardization is progressing based on the guidelines for lacrimal endoscopic practice 1).
+Diagnosis and treatment of nasolacrimal duct obstruction using lacrimal duct endoscopy is a field where Japan leads the world, and standardization is progressing based on the guidelines for lacrimal duct endoscopic practice 1).

 Copy the article text and paste it into your preferred AI assistant.